qubacy/InterlocutorServer/ws_server/about/proto/ws/desc.md

-# Packet Format Over WS 🗑
+# WebSocket - App 🗑

 ## Inside the server